2018 ASHA Public Policy Agenda

 Additional policy position approved by ASHA's Board of Directors (Motion 33-2018)

 Language Equality and Acquisition for Deaf Kids (LEAD-K) is a campaign with a stated goal of “[ensuring] a foundation for English literacy among Deaf and hard of hearing children whether they use one or both languages, American Sign Language and English for K-readiness.”
 While ASHA recognizes American Sign Language (ASL) as an efficacious way for children who are deaf or hard of hearing (D/HH) to build a strong language foundation, ASHA is concerned that current state-level legislative efforts undertaken by the LEAD-K campaign: 1) limit parents’ ability to determine the most appropriate language, communication mode, and education plan for children who are D/HH, and; 2) impose additional and costly assessments and data collection requirements that duplicate current requirements under the Early Hearing Detection and Intervention Act (EHDI) and the Individuals with Disabilities Education Act (IDEA).
 ASHA supports a family’s right to determine the most appropriate language, communication mode, and education plan for a child who is D/HH based on informed, evidence-based decision-making, as well as the child and family’s needs.
 ASHA further supports accessing current data collection systems under EHDI to IDEA to monitor children who are D/HH in early intervention and K–12 settings.

 Every member of ASHA is an advocate with an important voice, and your participation in ASHA’s advocacy efforts is critical!
 By working together, we can most effectively educate, inform, and persuade policymakers to take action and advance our professions for the benefit of our patients/clients.

-Director of Government Relations and Public Policy
+Questions?
+Contact Jeffrey P. Regan, Director of Government Affairs and Public Policy at